General

 -

-As pensions move in line with the economy, falls can never be completely avoided.
-The new rules do however ensure that the fluctuations become less significant when you have retired or are nearing retirement.
+The new system means that pensions will now move in line with the economy, so decreases can never be completely avoided.
+The new rules do ensure, however, that the fluctuations will become less significant when you have retired or are nearing retirement.
 For example, by investing with less risk as you get older.
-This is because young people have more time to absorb investment setbacks.
-We can also keep pensions stable using a buffer for setbacks: the solidarity reserve.
+Younger people will have more time to absorb investment setbacks.
+We can also keep pensions stable by means of a buffer for setbacks: the solidarity reserve.
 We build this up in more favourable times so that we can absorb or mitigate a pension fall in less favourable times.

 -